mxf9802/mohsinf.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle:
+section-type: timeline
+subtitle: Interested in creating virtual things that interact with reality
 ---

 My name is Mohsin Farooq and I like building shit.

-### My story

-I Bachelors and Masters in the Computer Engineering department at Rochester Institue of Technology (RIT).
-Since then I've worked (interned/full-time) as a software engineer at (Citi, Intel, Amazon, Square).
-I took at year off in 2023 to work on personal projects ranging from building physical things like hottubs, cabinets, sheds, bathrooms to creating tech that I thought was interesting (BetaShare, QuickAPI, VoiceOver).
+I earned a Bachelors/Masters in the Computer Engineering from Rochester Institue of Technology (RIT).
+Since then I've worked as a software engineer at (Citi, Intel, Amazon, Square).
+I took a year off in 2023-2024 to work on personal projects ranging from building physical things like a hottub, cabinets, a shed, bathroom to creating tech that I thought was interesting (BetaShare, QuickAPI, VoiceOver).